 DDA Gustafson said I'd like to reiterate that whether the Board of County Commissioners would ultimately vote yes or no on these amendments is not the question before the planning commission today.
 It's your job to look at these development code amendments and then decide whether you'd like to approve or deny based on the four findings that are listed in the development code.
 Whether its consistency with the Master Plan; promotes the purpose of the development code; response to change conditions; and no adverse effects.
-I will just point out that in the development code under findings, it says when making its recommendation to the Board of County Commission shall, at a minimum, make at least one of the following findings of facts.
-So if you ultimately vote to approve this, you need to make one of the findings of facts here.
+I will just point out that in the development code under findings, it says when making its recommendation to the Board of County Commissioners for approval, modification of amendment, or denial, the Planning Commission shall, at a minimum, make at least one of the following findings of fact.
+So if you ultimately vote to approve this, you need to make one of the findings of facts.
+If you ultimately vote to deny it, you also include the failure to make one of the findings of facts here.
 So that's the appropriate consideration for the item based on the findings in the development code for a development code amendment.